 9. Bamboo toothbrushes

-But be sure to check the bristles aren’t made of plastic — you want a toothbrush that will completely break down and leave Mother Earth that little bit cleaner.
+But be sure to check the bristles aren’t made of plastic — ideally you want a toothbrush that will completely break down.

 10. Reusable makeup wipes